Degree Student Status

 Degree students who wish to withdraw from the University must first notify (in person or in writing) Student Services in the Dean's Office of their college/school.

-Degree students who wish to withdraw from all current courses at the University for medical reasons must contact the Dean's Office of their college/school to discuss their intention to medically withdraw.
+Degree students who wish to withdraw from all current courses at the University for medical reasons must contact Student Services in the Dean's Office of their college/school to discuss their intention to medically withdraw.
 For more information, please refer to the complete policy.

 Leave of Absence